-To edit the properties of the selected network node, switch to the Edit mode (Ctrl + 6) and select Properties on the Sidebar.
+To edit the properties of the selected network node, use the context menu or switch to the Edit mode (Ctrl + 6 for Standard and Ctrl + 7 for Professional license) and select Properties on the Sidebar.

 To save the changes that were made on this page, you can do the following:

 - Click Apply changes at the top of the page (you can also discard unsaved changes by clicking Undo);

 These buttons will only show up if any changes were made.